rstol/course-WNMC/assignment06/answers.md

 ## Step 3
 1. For both sound files: Are there bit errors?
 Why?

 	MobileComp1 doesn't have any bit errors.
-MobileComp2 has 6 bit errors and a BER ~0.1%.
-This is because at the start of MobileComp2 there is silence, and that's where the bit errors occur.
+MobileComp2 has 6 bit errors and a BER of ~0.1%.
+This is because at the start of MobileComp2 is silence, and that's where the bit errors occur.
 During silence we cannot transmit data bits.

 2. Over the air measurements: